What you need to bring to University

 - there are passport photo booths in the Overgate Shopping Centre in the city centre, or you can have your photo taken at the Max Spielmann photo shop (inside Tesco Extra Riverside)

-Some visas require you to register with the police within 7 days of arrival.
+The Police Registration Scheme has ceased, meaning that foreign national students are no longer required to register with the police within 7 days of arrival.

-Your Biometric Residence Permit BRP (Tier 4)
+Your Biometric Residence Permit BRP (Student visa)

-- tuberculosis (TB) test certificate (if applicable)
+- Bring your tuberculosis (TB) test certificate (if applicable).

 The UK is an increasingly cashless society, with contactless payments, Apple Pay, and Google Pay increasing in importance during the coronavirus pandemic.